 Day 3: Imlil – Dades Valley | 2-4 hrs

 You will be picked up from your accommodation in Imlil at 9.00 am and head through the Atlas Mountains, driving over the stunning Tizi-n-Tichka mountain pass.
 You’ll pass through lots of Berber villages, and once you’re in the desert, you’ll see riverside oases and barren hillsides dotted with kasbahs (fortified dwellings that house families and their livestock).

 Along the way, you will have the option to take a break and visit the Ouarzazate Film Studios.
 Measured by acreage, it is the world’s largest film studio.
-Many sets from the filming of various movies and TV series including Gladiator and Game of Thrones remain in place and, because of this, the studio also operates with guided tours and has become a popular tourist destination.
+Many sets from filming various movies and TV series, including Gladiator and Game of Thrones, remain in place.
+Because of this, the studio also operates with guided tours and has become a popular tourist destination.

 A side trip is also possible to Ait Benhaddou.
 This is an ancient fortified city containing countless kasbahs and has been filmed in numerous Hollywood movies (The Mummy, Gladiator, Alexander, Lawrence of Arabia).
 You will have the chance to walk around the buildings and explore with your guide.
 Once you reach Dades Gorge, you have the option of going for a short hike, or relaxing at your hotel.
 Overnight in Dades.

 - Accommodation: Hotel in Dades (Babylon or similar)